 15-16 October 2018 Zurich, Switzerland

-Hosted by the Digital Society Institute of the University of Zurich, this workshop is organised in the context of the review of the 2012 OECD Recommendation for the Protection of Children Online.
-It will examine how the landscape that created the need for the Recommendation has since evolved.
-Specifically, it will aim to review:
+Hosted by the Digital Society Institute of the University of Zurich, this workshop was organised in the context of the review of the 2012 OECD Recommendation for the Protection of Children Online.
+It examined how the landscape that created the need for the Recommendation has since evolved.
+Specifically, it aimed to review:

 - What new opportunities and online risks are emerging in a landscape where children have become users of all sorts of devices, not just computers and laptops but of multiple Internet-enabled and connected devices?